Catholic Activity: Put Christ Back in Christmas

 All great events and occasions require thorough preparation to ensure happy and successful results.
 We who do experience the true joys of Christmas can help others to share the treasures of this happy and blessed occasion with the example we give by our own preparations, and perhaps offering the following thirteen suggestions to put Christ back into Christmas.

-- Make Advent a period of preparation for the coming of Christ by entering into the spirit of the liturgy of the Church which wisely urges us to use this season as a time of "fasting before the feast" and not "feasting before the feast."
-Waiting ("fasting") and longing for something which is good, and which you know you will receive (in this case the joys of Christmas), will make the reward all the more welcome and satisfying.
+- Make Advent a period of preparation for the coming of Christ by entering into the spirit of the liturgy of the Church.
+Waiting and longing for something which is good, and which you know you will receive (in this case the joys of Christmas), will make the reward all the more welcome and satisfying.

-- If time is available, either at the family table, in the classroom, or community, the daily reading from the book Christ the Light is Coming will help the readers in attuning themselves into the proper spirit for the coming of the Christ Child.
-This book has a reading for every day, commencing with the First Sunday in Advent, and also has a treasury of meditations and instructions.
-It is available at our committee service office.
+- If time is available, either at the family table, in the classroom, or community, the daily reading from a book or Scripture will help the readers in attuning themselves into the proper spirit for the coming of the Christ Child.

 - Make plans for the "Christmas Eve Program in the Home" as outlined in an explanatory leaflet also available at our office.
 Let Jesus make your family circle complete, just as His coming made the Holy Family complete.

 - Make the Crib, not the tree, the center of attraction in your home, club, or place of business.
 Let the entire family participate in building the stable, painting the figures, arranging the background, etc.